From your job to tech

 Documenting, evaluating compliance, processing information → cybersecurity (GRC) and data.

-Tech sales is the fastest bridge; then, by overlap, IT support and software.
+Selling to technical buyers overlaps tech sales directly; then, by work-activity overlap, IT support and software.

 Repairing equipment, updating knowledge → network/systems admin and IT field-tech.